rickpeyton/note-taking_tealeaf/01_intro_to_programming.md

     binding.pry
     puts a

-When you program gets to binding.pry it will open a new pry session (like irb) with all of your variables and objects loaded.
+When your program gets to binding.pry it will open a new pry session (like irb) with all of your variables and objects loaded.

+## Symbols

+Ruby **symbols** are created by placing a colon (:) before a word

+  :name
+  :a_symbol
+  :"this is also a symbol"

+A symbol is used to reference something like a string when you don't intend to print it to the screen or change it.
+This is often referred to as an immutable.